-Pork tenderloin, a couple of pints of sweet cherry tomatoes, polenta, some salty Pecorino Romano, garlic, fresh herbs, butter, balsamic, and a little salt and pepper.
-And some water and milk that unintentionally were left out of the ingredient group selfie.
-(Would that make it a groupie?)
+- And some water and milk that unintentionally were left out of the ingredient selfie (would that make it a groupie?)

-How to make this super simple herb-crusted pork tenderloin dinner
+🔪 How to make this super simple dinner

 Step 1: First, we're locking in the juicy flavor and moisture of the tenderloin.
 Give it a good rub with some olive oil and slather it with fresh rosemary, thyme, salt, and pepper.
 Then sear it darlin' for 4 minutes on each side.
 Marvel at how easy that was.